wrbaldwin/da-week/Labs/Redshift-Basics.md

-# Data Aalytics Week at the AWS Loft
+# Data Analytics Week at the AWS Loft
 ## Redshift Basics

 In this lab exercise, you will create a Redshift cluster, then use SQL Workbench/J to populate and query it.
 You will need a Mac or Windows computer with a Firefox or Chrome browser.